tinygrad/tinygrad/docs/adding_new_accelerators.md

 # Adding a new accelerator to tinygrad

 It's pretty easy to add a new accelerator to tinygrad.
-All you need to do is implement a total of 20 (optionally 21) low level ops.
+All you need to do is implement a total of 26 (optionally 27) low level ops.
 Then tinygrad takes care of the rest, handling derivatives and syntactic sugar.

 ## llops

 These are the ops that you must implement for your accelerator of choice.
+Compiled Accelerators do not need to implement movement_ops, as they are handled b the ShapeTracker.
 ```
 Buffer                                                       # class of memory on this device
 unary_op  (NOOP, EXP, LOG, CAST, SIN)                        # A -> A
 reduce_op (SUM, MAX)                                         # A -> B (smaller size, B has 1 in shape)
 binary_op (ADD, SUB, MUL, DIV, POW, CMPEQ, MAX)              # A + A -> A (all the same size)
 movement_op (EXPAND, RESHAPE, PERMUTE, PAD, SHRINK, STRIDE)  # A -> B (different size)
+load_op   (EMPTY, RAND, CONST, FROM, CONTIGUOUS, CUSTOM)     # -> A   (initialize data on device)
 fused_op [[optional]] (MULACC)                               # A * A -> B
 ```